25th July 2018

 It has been reported that the Work and Pensions Secretary, Esther McVey, is planning to ditch the ‘pensions dashboard’, a tool to let savers see all their pension pots in one place.

 “These plans are causing much debate with much support for the roll-out of the pensions dashboard to go ahead.
-After all, anything which helps individuals to understand what pension savings they have is a good thing but it should be viewed with caution as it were to go ahead, it could have many limitations.
+After all, anything which helps individuals to understand what pension savings they have is a good thing but it should be viewed with caution as if it were to go ahead, it could have many limitations.

 For example, it’s important for individuals to think holistically when planning their retirement income as it’s no longer just about pensions but all types of savings such ISAs and share schemes and so on.
 As the dashboard will only consider pensions, there are clear gaps here.